tardate/LittleCodingKata/README.md

-# 307 Little Coding Katas
+# 308 Little Coding Katas

-> Latest addition:sparkles: [Pro Git](./tools/git/pro_git) - About Pro Git - the essential guide for mastering Git by Scott Chacon and Ben Straub.
+> Latest addition:sparkles: [Using ChatGPT/OpenAI APIs with Python](./python/chatgpt) - The basics of using ChatGPT/OpenAI APIs with Python

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about